Loading...

 Calculate the acceleration.

-The change in velocity is five metres per second minus one metres per second 'cause that's how much the velocity's changed and the time is two seconds and so we get acceleration of two metres per second squared.
+So if we do them in words, we write out the full expression, acceleration is change in velocity divided by time, and we substitute those values in, the change in velocity is 5 meters per second minus 1 meters per second, 'cause that's how much the velocity's changed, and the time is 2 seconds, and so we get acceleration of 2 meters per second squared.

-We put in the same values because obviously it's the same data and it gives us the acceleration just like that.
+We put in the same values, because, obviously, it's the same data, and it gives us the acceleration just like that.

 You can see that writing in symbols is much quicker.